 Note(s): An elective course for students of the second, third or fourth year taking Arts.

-Prerequisite(s): Introductory-level Organic Chemistry or CCE247 and CCE248 or CCE274

-Separatory Havelin Office dig the Fell and or the Winter (in a condensed black of two weeks)

-Semester: Usually Offered in the Fall and or the Winter (in a condensed block of two weeks).
+Prerequisite(s): Introductory-level Organic Chemistry or CCE247 and CCE248 or CCE274 Semester: Usually Offered in the Fall and or the Winter (in a condensed block of two weeks).
+Contact Hours: 3 - 0 - 6 Credit(s): 1